 All in all though as we can see past course form has never been hugely relevant.

-Finally allowing for the fact that the area is home to several PGA tour players I felt it worth looking at whether their have been past winners of the event with local connections.
+Finally allowing for the fact that the area is home to several PGA tour players I felt it worth looking at whether there have been past winners of the event with local connections.

-The answer to this is that no winner has been based permanently in the area however three players who either hail from Georgia, or who are based there, in the form of Slocum, Kirk & Kisner have won here.
+The answer to this is that no winner has been based permanently in the area however four players who either hail from Georgia, or who are based there, in the form of , Howell III, Slocum, Kirk & Kisner have won here.